James A. Michener

-His first book was adapted as the popular Broadway musical South Pacific, by Rodgers and Hammerstein, and later as eponymous feature films in 1958 and 2001, adding to his financial success.
+Tales of the South Pacific was adapted as the popular Broadway musical South Pacific, by Rodgers and Hammerstein.
+The musical in turn was adapted as a feature film in 1958 and 2001, adding to his financial success.
 A number of his other stories and novels were adapted for films and TV series.

 He also wrote Presidential Lottery: The Reckless Gamble in Our Electoral System, in which he condemned the United States' Electoral College system.
 It was published in 1969, and republished in 2014 and 2016.

-Biography
+Early life and education

-Michener was born in Doylestown, Pennsylvania.
+Michener was born in Doylestown, Pennsylvania, on February 3, 1907.
 He later wrote that he did not know who his biological parents were, or exactly when or where he was born.
-He was raised a Quaker by an adoptive mother, Mabel Michener, in Doylestown, Bucks County, Pennsylvania.
+He was raised a Quaker by an adoptive mother, Mabel Michener, in Doylestown.

 Michener graduated from Doylestown High School in 1925.
-He attended Swarthmore College, in Swarthmore, Pennsylvania, where he played basketball and was a member of the Phi Delta Theta fraternity.
-After graduating summa cum laude in 1929, with a Bachelor of Arts degree in English and History, he traveled and studied in Scotland at the University of St Andrews in the medieval town of St. Andrews, Fife, on the coast of the North Sea for two years.
+He attended Swarthmore College in Swarthmore, Pennsylvania, where he played college basketball and was a member of the Phi Delta Theta fraternity.
+After graduating summa cum laude in 1929 with a Bachelor of Arts degree in English and history, he traveled and studied in Scotland at the University of St Andrews in the medieval town of St. Andrews, Fife, on the coast of the North Sea for two years.

-Michener talks about hoboing (riding freight trains for free) during the Great Depression, as mentioned in the 1998 Great Depression documentary on the History Channel.
+Michener talks about hoboing, the practice of riding freight trains for free, during the Great Depression, as mentioned in the 1998 Great Depression documentary on the History Channel.

 Michener took a job as a high school English teacher at The Hill School in Pottstown, Pennsylvania.
 From 1933 to 1936, he taught English at George School in Newtown, Pennsylvania.
-He attended Colorado State Teachers College in Greeley, Colorado, (in 1970 renamed the University of Northern Colorado), where he earned a Master of Arts degree in education.
-After graduation, he taught at the university and at College High School (the University Lab School) for several years.
-The library at the University of Northern Colorado was named after him in October 1972.
+He attended Colorado State Teachers College, later renamed the University of Northern Colorado, in Greeley, Colorado, where he earned a Master of Arts degree in education.